achianumba/rpass/README.md

 - `grep`: Search for strings in secrets
 - `find`: Search for strings in secret pathnames
-- `export`: Export secret, group, or store to JSON
+- `export`: Export secret, group, or store to JSON or to an archive with the same file tree a recipient.
 - `import`: Import secrets.
 - `serve`: Serve secrets over a REST API.